Farama-Foundation/PettingZoo/docs/magent/tiger_deer.md

 *AEC diagram*

 In tiger-deer, there are a number of tigers who must team up to take down the deer (two tigers must attack a deer in the same step to receive reward).
 If they do not eat the deer, they will not survive.
-At the same time, the deer are trying to avoid getting eaten.
+At the same time, the deer are trying to avoid getting attacked.

 Tiger action options: